urgdog/urg.systems/thonks/new-home.md

 ## electric panel (harness lightning bolts like true shaman)
 - Locate panel, test all breakers, label.
 (NOT "Jessica's Room!"
 Make diagram if need)
-    - if you want 2 be fancy, make spreadsheet and print! update when changes + adds.
+    - if you want to be fancy, make spreadsheet and print! update when changes + adds.
     Then you have history!
 Not always useful but fun to see progress.
 - GFCI and AFCI locations - test the buttons.
 TEST/RESET! is easy.
 - aluminum wiring?
 Two-prong outlets?
 Open em up!
 Knowing is good.